 Most cats have their favorite spots picked out already, but if not, now is the time to start setting up a safe space before the fireworks begin.
 You can make this space comfortable and inviting by including blankets, favorite chairs (consider moving chairs from other rooms if necessary), scratching pads, and preferred toys to keep them distracted from the explosions in the sky.
 If you won't be home, consider leaving out a shirt or other clothing item you recently wore, so your kitty will be able to smell you.
 You can also play some white noise or soothing music to drown out the fireworks.
 There are many free white noise apps to choose from, or you can opt for soothing music, such as Enya or classical tunes.

-Get your kitty microchipped, and make sure your registration info is up to date
+Get your kitty microchipped, and keep your registration info up to date

 If your kitty is not already microchipped, consider doing that now!
 You can take all the necessary precautions (such as closing windows) to keep your cat indoors, but the Fourth of July is one of the busiest days of the year for animal shelters in terms of intake due to pets escaping.
 You want your kitty to be identifiable so that you can be reunited as quickly and easily as possible.
-Please make sure that the information, including your address and phone number, are up to date so that the shelter can contact you if your kitty manages to break free.
+It is important to help that the information, including your address and phone number, is up to date so that the shelter can contact you if your kitty manages to break free.

 Stay calm